Would you like to find a predictor for your business achieving greatness?

 - What drives your economic engine?
 (Profit Per X)

-- What you are deeply passionate about?
+- What are you deeply passionate about?
 (Core Purpose)

 Isiah Berlin’s essay on the Fox and the Hedgehog contains this simple message, "a fox knows many things, but a hedgehog one important thing"